WHO WE ARE

 THE PROBLEM

-Most of Rwanda’s 3.9 million full-time farmers and their families are subsistence level and rainfall-dependent.
-Demanding work that produces just enough to feed themselves leaves little surplus for sale, and few savings.
-Climate-change driven unpredictable weather, flooding and erosion mean harvests are increasingly unreliable, leaving the poorest rural communities facing more poverty and shrinking opportunities.
+For most of Rwanda’s 4 million full-time, subsistence level, rainfall-dependent farmers and their families, agriculture means back-breaking labour using hand-tools like machetes and shovels.
+Season after season they are lucky to grow enough to feed themselves; rarely is there surplus to sell or the possibility for savings.
+With climate-change driven unpredictable weather, flooding and erosion, harvests are increasingly unreliable, leaving the poorest rural communities facing more poverty and shrinking opportunities.

 THE SOLUTION